sikanam/repo/README.md

 Columns only in File 2: 3
 ```

-### 2. Detailed Comparison
+#### 5.3.2 Detailed Comparison

-This section provides a comprehensive table of all columns found in either file, with details on:
+Examine the comprehensive table showing all columns with their positions and status:
-- Column name
-- Position in each file (or N/A if absent)
-- Status (Match, Position Mismatch, Only in File 1, Only in File 2)

-Example:
 ```
 === DETAILED COMPARISON ===
 +------------------+--------------------+--------------------+-----------------+